allenc125789/TCCR-OBS-ScreenDeck/README.md

 ## Description

-A school project i'm sharing on github.
+A school project i'm sharing on github, for other's research.

 I'm in my school's Combat Robotics Club, and have been tasked with making the live-stream look nice and proffesional, thanks to having previous experience with OBS and live-stream production.
 I made this script to help!